wobsoriano/fastify-next-auth/README.md

 }
 ```

 > The session data returned to the client does not contain sensitive information such as the Session Token or OAuth tokens.
-It contains a minimal payload that includes enough data needed to display information on a page about the user who is signed in for presentation purposes (e.g name, email, image).

-> You can use the [session callback](https://next-auth.js.org/configuration/callbacks#session-callback) to customize the session object returned to the client if you need to return additional data in the session object.
+It contains a minimal payload that includes enough data needed to display information on a page about the user who is signed in for presentation purposes (e.g name, email, image). <br />You can use the [session callback](https://next-auth.js.org/configuration/callbacks#session-callback) to customize the session object returned to the client if you need to return additional data in the session object.